burtlo/yard-cucumber/README.md

 steps for this step definition.
 This is useful for providing example documentation and quickly understanding which scenarios are affected by a change to a step definition.

+**5. Step Transforms are displayed as links in the step definitions**

+After finding the Step to Step Definition link it looks at the match groups within the step and find which ones match the step transforms.
+Step transform links can be found after following a link from the step to the step definition.

+**6. Highlight the sections of steps that match in the step definition**

+Steps highlight the match groups in a different color to show which parts of the step are matched in the step definition.

 Installation
 ------------